Priyadharsini0605/Customer-Segmentation---KMeans-Clustering/README.md

 - Python 3.8+
 - Libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`, `sklearn`, `kagglehub`

-## How to Run
-1. Clone this repository.
-2. Install the required libraries using `pip install -r requirements.txt`.
-3. Run the `customer_segmentation.py` script.

 ## Results
 The clustering analysis revealed distinct customer segments based on their billing patterns and subscription details.